We've partnered with Spa Ceylon to protect Sri Lanka's indigenous and endemic butterfly species, promoting biodiversity conservation

 Butterflies Under Threat

 Despite their wide distribution across the island, butterflies in Sri Lanka are nevertheless under threat and rapidly decreasing in numbers.
-Almost a third of all butterfly species in Sri Lanka are listed as ‘Threatened’ on the IUCN Redlist.
+Of the 248 species of butterflies indigenous to the island, 21 species are listed as "Critically Endangered (CR)" and 38 species are listed as "Endangered (EN)" in the IUCN Redlist.

 The biggest threats to the butterflies are habitat destruction and degradation, air pollution, and extensive use of agro-chemicals such as pesticides.
 Predation and the effects of climate change, such as prolonged droughts, also pose a threat to them.

 A lack of education and awareness contributes to the decline of butterflies since unknowingly people through their actions cause harm to butterflies, especially when they clear plants essential for their survival and use harmful chemicals in their gardens.

 Our Butterfly Conservation Project will take a two-pronged approach.
 The first is to create an acre-wide butterfly sanctuary in Wasgamuwa, managing the land and planting species that promote butterfly colonization.
 For example, plant species that are critical for butterflies to lay eggs, those that act as feeder plants for caterpillars, and those that will provide an important source of nectar for adults.

 The butterfly sanctuary will provide us with vital information on colonization, breeding, feeding, and predation, as well as on population dynamics and densities, to develop informed conservation strategies to promote butterfly conservation in Sri Lanka.

 Meanwhile, a public awareness and educational programme will be conducted in two local schools, where schoolchildren will learn about butterfly ecology and how they can create butterfly gardens in their own homes.
 These will provide crucial habitats within villages and outside of the protected areas, to help increase local butterfly populations.